ekryski/mac-dev-playbook/README.md

 ## Testing the Playbook

 I don't need to wipe my entire workstation and start from scratch just to test changes to the playbook.
 That would suck!
-Instead I use a Vagrant to spin up an OSX virtual machine, on which I can continually run and re-run this playbook to test changes and make sure things work correctly.
+Instead I use Vagrant to spin up an OSX virtual machine, on which I can continually run and re-run this playbook to test changes and make sure things work correctly.

 To do this simply run: